 In this paper, we empirically examined the determinants of export market entry by domestic firms using large-scale panel data on Hungarian firms for the early 2000s.
-We found that direct transnational investment greatly stimulates the export activity of domestic firms in Hungary through two channels, that is, direct management participation by foreign investors and the information spillover originated from incoming MNEs.
-The concentric-circle model, which has a set of spillover variables reflecting the nested structure of the NACE industrial classification in its right-hand side, can more precisely specify the source, extent, and direction of the FDI externality affecting the export decision of domestic firms than the conventional model, which expresses the export propensity of foreign firms with a single variable.
+We found that direct transnational investment greatly stimulates the export activity of domestic firms in Hungary through two channels, that is, direct management

-9 To avoid multicollinearity, four firm characteristics variables are removed from the right-hand side of the regression model with the ORG variable.
+10 To avoid multicollinearity, four firm characteristics variables are removed from the right-hand side of the regression model with the ORG variable.